 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for the question.

-Mr. Speaker, the Arviat tank farm project... .
-Since we'll be discussing further in the Committee of the Whole... .
-We are still proceeding with the project as planned, and we expect that it would be... .

-The project completion date is scheduled, as of now, for 2026-27.
-So there has been a two-year extension delay due to the site selection, as well as funding availability.
-We just sent a letter to the Standing Committee MLAs around some of these details.

-As of now, we're going to proceed with Arviat's tank farm full speed ahead.
+Mr. Speaker, the Arviat tank farm project, as we will be discussing further in the Committee of the Whole, we are still proceeding with the project as planned.
+The project completion date is scheduled as of now for 2026-27.
+There has been a two-year extension delay due to the site selection as well as funding availability.
+We did send a letter to the standing committee MLAs around some of these details, but as of now, we're going to proceed with Arviat's tank farm full speed ahead.
 Thank you, Mr. Speaker.